-which is a weighted adjacency matrix expressing the isotropic random walk on $G$.
-Let $\mathrm{Spec}(\cdot)$ be the set of the eigenvalues.
-Here, the following is known as a spectral mapping theorem of the Grover walk. \begin{thm}[Higuchi and Segawa \cite{HSegawa17}] Let $U$ be defined as in above.
-Then the set of the eigenvalues of $U$ is expressed as
+for $f \in \dC^{|V|}$, where $f(u)$ is the entry of $f$ corresponding to $u$.
+Let $\mathrm{Spec}(\cdot)$ be the set of eigenvalues.
+We can now present a spectral mapping theorem for the Grover walk. \begin{thm}[Higuchi and Segawa \cite{HSegawa17}] Let $U$ be defined as above.
+Then the set of eigenvalues of $U$ can be expressed as

 \end{thm} Let $\lambda_{1}, \dots, \lambda_{n}$ be the eigenvalues of $U$.
 If it holds that there exists $k_{i} \in \dN$ such that

 and